nullromo/sinking-islands/README.md

 -   fix characters being able to move off of netted islands
 -   make sure cursors are correct for islands/characters/cards for all situations
--   deal with situation of 2 identical characters on an island when selecting a tortoise/harpoon target
 -   better feedback for users when they enter an illegal choice
 -   characters at the bottom of the circle need to not overlap the action order track
 -   show players their own cards that they played
 -   there is a bug where characters cannot flee from lava flows
--   if a partially-executed movement set is illegal (for example, if 2 characters on small capacity islands try to switch places), then the game will think the movement set is illegal